StanfordOSAcademySWIProlog/contentteam/README.md

 This creates a "database" file, `db.pl`, used by the backend.

+####backend predicates:
-At the moment, the backend exposes two predicates, `courses/1` and `course_ids/1`. `courses/1` can be used to get a list of all courses.
+`courses/1` and `course_ids/1`. `courses/1` can
+be used to get a list of all courses.
 The result is a list with one element per course.
-Each element is a term `course/5`, with arguments:
+Each element is a term `course/5`.
+requirement_to_list/3: takes Dept and course ID and able to get all possible combination of prerequisites of that course.
+requirement_to_string/3: same as above, output combination in string format.

+####Handcodeddb are coded with following data format, with arguments:
+#####major/2
+1. Department name code
+2. Department full name

+#####course/5
 1. Course ID, an atom
 2. Course Title, an SWI7-style string
 3. Units, a term (see below)
 4. Text description, an SWI7-style string
 5. Prerequisites, an atom (for now)

+#####requirement/3
+1. Department/major name code
+2. Course ID
+3. boolean expression of prerequisites, Course ID are in string.

 Units are represented as one of three terms: